I take a lot of my buyers to check out Stittsville listings because – and I’m not exaggerating – there really is something for everyone.

 While homes and schools are in plentiful supply, natural habitats are not as common as community development has progressed.
 Luckily, a Sustainable Stittsville initiative by environmental planners aims to increase green space that will be good for the local habitat and for the people who live there.

-That doesn’t mean that it’s a concrete jungle: there are great parks to enjoy that are child and pet-friendly.
+That doesn’t mean that it’s a concrete jungle or nothing but a suburb: there are great parks to enjoy that are child and pet-friendly.
+It gives the community tons of recreational opportunities for the population- for everyone from young kids to the active retiree to explore.

 Village Square Park